 Long-term market performance - focus on the economy and monetary policy

 While elections undoubtedly have a short to medium-term impact, long-term market performance is more dependent on general economic conditions and monetary policy.
-For example, under presidents of both parties - from Obama to Biden, from Bush to Trump - the stock markets recorded positive returns on average.
+Under presidents of both parties - from Obama to Biden, from Bush to Trump - the stock markets recorded positive returns on average.
 The Federal Reserve's expansionary monetary policy often played a decisive role in this, as low interest rates and bond purchases supported the markets and boosted growth.

 Conclusion